How to Set Up a Language Learning Notebook

 Create a custom dictionary: Improve your vocabulary by keeping track of new words related to your interests.

-Stay motivated: Filling a notebook is a visual representation of your progress.
-Being able to see exactly how far you’ve come can be a great confidence booster.
+Stay motivated: Filling a notebook is a great way of keeping track of your progress.
+Being able to see exactly how much work you’ve put in can be a great confidence booster.

 Handwriting promotes retention: Taking notes by hand has been shown to promote understanding and improve your memory.

-Keep it personal: Textbooks tend to be ‘one size fits all’.
-Use your notebook to create your own language learning curriculum tailored to your specific needs.
+Keep it personal: Use your notebook to create your own language learning curriculum tailored to your specific needs.

 Get creative: A language notebook is a great creative outlet.
 This is your own personal space to use however you wish.
 Fill it with doodles, mind-maps, sketches, photos… the possibilities are endless.